gareth-39/The-Big-Quiz/README.md

 # Deployment:
 * To deploy my project, I went to Github and entered my "The-Big-Quiz repository".
-Then, I continued into settings then in settings I proceeded into the Github pages.
+Then, I continued into the settings, once in settings I proceeded into the Github pages.
 Once in Github, I deployed from a branch and then used a main branch and pressed save.
 Then, I copied my Github.io link and pasted it into my readME.md file.

 # Credits: